-Model Samantha Hoopes Finds Inspiration at City of Hope
+Model Samantha Hoopes with City of Hope patient Claudia Kazlauskas

 Samantha Hoopes may be best known for her appearances in Carl’s Jr. commercials or gracing the pages of the Sports Illustrated swimsuit issue, but the Los Angeles-based model was recently thrilled to make a visit to City of Hope, where she discovered “a new family.”